 ALDI doesn’t regularly offer coupons but does have occasional promotions for events such as store grand openings.
 You must use any coupons before their expiration dates.
 Where available, ALDI will advertise these savings in-store and in local mailers or newspapers.
-Note that coupons you may find online are not legitimate; ALDI does not offer online coupons or share them on social media.
+Note that you may find online coupons that aren’t legitimate; ALDI doesn’t offer online coupons or share them on social media.

 How Does ALDI Keep Costs Low?

 ALDI keeps costs low by streamlining the shopping experience and minimizing overhead costs.
 Its selection focuses on weekly must-haves, which are shelved in their shipping boxes.
 ALDI charges for bags (encouraging customers to bring reusable bags) and asks that customers bag their own groceries.
 It also eliminates the need for cart retrieval by charging a refundable 25-cent cart fee.

 Besides selling low-cost items from its own exclusive brands, these measures allow ALDI to maintain smaller stores with less staff and lower operating costs.
 It passes those savings on to customers.